 Whether it’s new or used, buying a car isn’t something we do very often.
 It might be your first big purchase, so it’s something you don’t want to get wrong.

-Before you hit the dealerships or the internet, consider these things first.
+Before you hit the dealerships or the internet, check out this list of what to consider when buying a car.

 Aside from the initial financial outlay, there are many ongoing costs associated with having a car to consider, such as annual registration and insurance fees, petrol costs and regular servicing.